-To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve quality of surroundings + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve and where appropriate enhance the historic environment and cultural heritage + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve air quality 0 0 + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce the effect of traffic on the environment х Х Х No relationship.
+To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve quality of surroundings + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve and where appropriate enhance the historic environment and cultural heritage + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve air quality 0 0 + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce the effect of traffic on the environment X X X No relationship.
 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce contributions to climate change + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce vulnerability to climate change + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. -

-To improve water quality X Х X No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To provide for sustainable sources of water supply X х х No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To avoid, reduce and manage flood risk X X X No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve soil resources and quality Х х X No relationship.
+To improve water quality X X X No relationship.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To provide for sustainable sources of water supply X x X No relationship.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To avoid, reduce and manage flood risk x x x No relationship.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve soil resources and quality X x x No relationship.
 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To minimise the production of waste ++ + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve health of the population + + + No relationship.
 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce crime and nuisance + + + No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources ++ + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative Overall this policy is not over and above the Core Strategy in terms of SEA objectives and has a positive impact towards the environment.
-This policy ensures development proposals are in keeping with Peterchurch's effects historical context.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources ++ + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative • ore Strategy in terms of SEA objectives nsures development proposals are in k • effects historical context.
 List of heritage assets has been added to the policy.